rnkn/portfolio/_pages/about.md

 premiered with the Australian Youth Orchestra.
 Also that year, his work was used to announce the [Dark Mofo] festival.

-In 2013 he obtained his Bachelor’s degree in Philosophy from the University of Queensland.

 In 2012 he was selected for the QPIX White Heat funding grant to write and direct the short film [Clara].

 The Queensland New Filmmakers Awards nominated his work in 2009 and 2010.

-Also an budding screenwriter, he created his own [screenwriting software] for the [Fountain] markup language.
+Also a screenwriter, he has written two feature spec screenplays and created his own [screenwriting software] for the [Fountain] markup language.

+In 2013 he obtained his Bachelor’s degree in Philosophy from the University of Queensland.

 [lawrence english]: http://www.lawrenceenglish.com
 [norman westberg]: http://normanwestberg.com